CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 !!! note
     If the owner of the dataset has removed the dataset that applicant is applying for access, SD Apply will give a warning, but you can still process the application.
 However, if the dataset has been removed, you cannot approve or reject the application.

+#### Returning the application to the applicant
+If the application is missing some information, you can return it to the applicant.
+Write a comment on the application or attach a file of the changes you want the applicant to make.
+Select Return to applicant application under Actions to return the application.

+The applicant will receive an email notification about a returned application.
+They can resubmit the application after editing it.
+Resubmitted applications will show up in Actions tab.
+The changes the applicant has made will show as highlighted on the application form.

+#### Closing applications
+You can close an application at any stage of the process by selecting Close application.
+Closing means that the application process is cancelled and that the application cannot be modified or opened again.
+Write a comment on the comment field to explain why did you close the application.

+We recommend closing the application, if it is somehow inappropriate.
+Deleting applications is not possible because we want to always provide a full history of the application process.
+You can find closed applications in Actions tab under Processed applications.

+#### Editing Applications

+You can also edit the applications by the following ways:

+- **Change the licenses**.
+The applicant will receive an email notification about the change in terms of use and has to accept the new licenses before they will be granted access rights.

+- **Add or remove members**.
+If you do not want to grant access to all the members in the application, you can remove additional members.
+Adding members is also possible.

+- **Change the applicant**.
+You can change the applicant to another member of the application.
+This can be useful if, for example, the original applicant has left the applying organisation.

+- **Change the resources of the application**.
+If the applicant is applying for access rights to multiple datasets and you do not want to grant access to all of them, you can remove some of the datasets.
+It is also possible to add new resources if they can be applied for using the same application form.
+These will show as available in the drop-down list.

+!!! note
+    You can comment on the application throughout the application process by selecting Remark and choosing if you want to show the comment to the applicant or not.
+Applicants will receive a notification about new public comments.
+Sometimes it is useful for the applicant to see the comments so that they know how the approval process is proceeding.
+Note that the applicant cannot respond to the comments.